dart-archive/rpc/README.md

 version.
 The top-level class is defined via the `ApiClass` annotation.
 - Resource - Resources are used to group methods together for a cleaner API structure.
 Class fields annotated with `@ApiResource` are exposed as resources.
-- Method - Methods are what's invoked!!
-They specify how to route requests and the valid parameters and the response.
-Only methods annotated with the `ApiMethod` annotation are exposed.
+- Method - Methods are what can be invoked.
+Only methods annotated with
+@ApiMethod are exposed as remotely accessible methods.
 - Schema - Schemas are used to describe response and the request messages passed in the body of the HTTP request.
 - Properties - A schema contains properties.
 Each property can optionally be